huseyinbiyik/bomberman-leaderboard/README.md

 - Free Game API

 ## Live Link
-You can find the live version on this link: [bomberman leaderboard](https://huseyinbiyik.github.io/bomberman-leaderboard)
+You can find the live version on this link: 💣[bomberman leaderboard](https://huseyinbiyik.github.io/bomberman-leaderboard)💣

 ## Getting Started